27 Nov 2020

 |Business area:||Energy and water|

-Statnett is the Transmission System Operator of the Norwegian electric power system.
-It is a state enterprise owned by the Norwegian State through the Ministry of Petroleum and Energy.
-Statnett is responsible for all high voltage electricity transmission in Norway.
+Statnett is the transmission system operator (TSO) of the Norwegian electric power system.
+The Norwegian State owns the operator through the Ministry of Petroleum and Energy.

 The loan comprise the upgrading of the 78 kilometre Sauda-Lyse power line from 300 kV (kilovolt) to 420 kV, and to upgrade the Hylen switching station accordingly.
 The investments forms part of a larger programme comprising several interconnected subprojects.

 Investment in the high voltage power system infrastructure reduces transmission grid constraints and provides several benefits, not only for the Norwegian market, but also for the integration of markets in Northern Europe.
 Upgrading the voltage and increasing transmission capacity will secure operations in the Western Corridor and enable the full utilisation of interconnectors, while allowing the connection of new generation sources such as wind and hydropower.